-4.14 Demonstrate ability to communicate Montessori theory and philosophy to trainees, community, and other professionals.
+4.08 Explain a variety of Montessori teacher education programs, models, theories instructional design components, materials and curriculum.
+4.09 Evaluate Montessori teacher education programming.
+4.10 Prepare a clear and persuasive professional report or presentation regarding Montessori teacher education programming.
+4.11 Discuss Montessori programming in at least one other teacher Education Center.
+4.12 Demonstrate understanding of a variety of Montessori teacher education programs and program models.
+4.13 Demonstrate appropriate instruction of Montessori adult learners 4.14 Demonstrate ability to communicate Montessori theory and philosophy to trainees, community, and other professionals.
 5.0 Classroom Leadership and Observation 5.01 Understand the relationship among classroom management practices and apply effective skills and strategies to build community.
-5.02 Demonstrate effective management of environment, work, time, behavior, and records in a classroom.
+5.02 Demonstrate effective management of environment, work, time, behavior, ar records in a classroom.
 5.03 Analyze and summarize Montessori's philosophical statements on the meaning of observation, its pedagogical purposes, and develop a plan for implementation and practice.
 5.04 Understand and exercise legal, ethical, and professional responsibilities connected with gathering information about children.
 5.05 Understand and apply a classroom leadership style to effectively teach.
 5.06 Discuss and explain CORA, appropriate Montessori lesson planning, follow-up work, and focus groups.
 5.07 Understand and implement effective lesson organization, record an effective lesson, and post the link for instructor and peer observation and review.
 5.08 Describe the various methods of observation and guidelines associated with each method.
-5.09 Implement and analyze various observation techniques to use with children from 21⁄2 to 14 years of age.
+5.09 Implement and analyze various observation techniques to use with children from $2\frac{1}{2}$ to 14 years of age.
 5.10 Demonstrate the ability and skill to observe and record human behavior objectively focusing upon the needs and progress of students.
-5.11 Enhance knowledge of child development by completing at least two (2) observations of children.
-5.12 Evaluate personal observational experiences guided by objectivity and reasonable interpretations.
-5.13 Develop and implement a leadership and management philosophy that recognizes the human rights and dignity of students while allowing them to develop personal and social responsibility.
-5.14 Demonstrate knowledge of the effective use of various classroom leadership systems and develop awareness of the strong relationship between classroom management practices, teaching effectiveness and building community.
-5.15 Demonstrate advanced knowledge of management of the classroom environment.
-5.16 Develop time management skills as related to the classroom setting.